 Still, it was a lot easier and cheaper than flying the ship from port to port out to Zach's homeworld in the Five Sisters Subsector.
 So Mikah, Zimzod, Aiden, Emkir, Aali and Rol divided up the cost and Mikah wrote a letter to Zach's family.
 The letter also explained that they had planned to personally deliver Zach's ashes but they'd misjumped and found themselves without a ship of their own.
 They each chipped in paying Cr 1,166 and Zimzod added the extra Cr 4.
 On Friday, 242-1113, when the returned to the suite, they found a number of messages that people from the shipyard were waiting on them.

 It seemed both that things had gone faster than they'd thought and that there were more items the navy would have to handle than they'd thought at first.
 It turned out the agreement to install the military grade sensor suite was even partly to blame.
 As they remembered in Equus, much of the hull had to be opened and a lot of cabling needed to be ripped out and replaced.
-And the nose of the ship would have to be opened to do a grand replacement in the fastest way possible.
+For this work, the nose of the ship would also have to be opened to do a grand replacement of avionics and sensor suite electronics using the fastest method possible.
 The work also pushed the repairs a few more days longer but everyone agreed it was reasonable.
 Especially because they already knew why this had changed.

-The naval team told Mikah the investigation the lieutenant had promised into how their original sensors had been fried had ended with inconclusive results.
-One of the lead theories had been that there'd been hidden damage from the misjump which no one knew about.
+The naval team told Mikah the investigation, promised by the Lieutenant, into how their original sensors had been fried ended with inconclusive results.
+A lead theorie suggested there'd been hidden damage from the misjump, which no one knew about.
 Emkir joked, "I told my wife not to put a hairpin in that circuit" and got a cuff from Aali for his efforts.
 And that got more laughs than Emkir's joke did.
 Zimzod added, "We did have a few power failures while we were in jump."
 Sweeping that away with a gesture, the Navy's chief engineer on the project said, "The ship misjumped.
 There may be all sorts of ghosts which we'll be finding out about during the job."

 Aali just nodded knowingly and, she hoped, sympathetically.
 Still, they sat down and went over the replacement drive testing reports and everyone got to appreciate just what could be done in a Starport with all the neat and high-powered toys a shipyard could bring to the party.
 Aali and some of the others only wished they'd had some of those toys when they'd been lost in interstellar space.
 When Zimzod asked how often they could get those tests run, he was told they were usually only run during a ship's annual overhaul, and do it more often could become very expensive.
 Sunday, 244-1113: Where everyone is at the end of the session: